-Once you’re registered with tax authorities, you are ready to start collecting rental tax, which you’ll add to your guest’s bill when they pay for their stay.
+Once you’re ready to start collecting lodging taxes, you’ll add the tax to your guest’s bill when they pay for their stay.

 Which taxes apply to Oregon short-term rentals?

-Filed and remitted to
+File and remit to

 Oregon Department of Revenue

-City lodging tax
+Local lodging tax

 Before you can begin collecting short-term rental taxes, you need to know the correct rate to charge.
-Rates can and do change frequently, so it’s important to make sure you have the latest rate to avoid over- or undercharging your guests and running into compliance issues.
-State and local tax authorities should have the latest rates posted.
-You can also use our lodging tax lookup tool to find the right rates.
+Rates can and do change frequently, so it’s critical to make sure you have the latest rate to avoid over- or undercharging your guests and running into compliance issues.

 What charges are taxable?

-What happens when my short-term rental platform (Airbnb, HomeAway, or VRBO) collects taxes for me?
+What happens when my short-term rental marketplace (such as Airbnb or Vrbo) collects taxes for me?

 Are guests ever exempt from taxes?

-Take the time to double check your returns prior to submitting.
+Take the time to double-check your returns prior to submitting.
 Simple mistakes such as typos, missing signatures, and incorrect tax information can lead to unwanted delays.